gigatskhondia/gigala/README.md

 Please see  [manuals](https://github.com/gigatskhondia/gigala/tree/master/docs) for the specifics of the models and algorithms I used earlier.

-For more recent approaches please see mentions on social media:
+For more recent approaches, please see mentions on social media:
 * [On artificial intelligence aided engineering design.](https://gigatskhondia.medium.com/on-artificial-intelligence-aided-engineering-design-a6cf6f76b3d9)
 * [Engineering Design by Reinforcement Learning and Finite Element Methods.](https://gigatskhondia.medium.com/engineering-design-by-reinforcement-learning-and-finite-element-methods-82eb57796424)
 * [Some ideas on using reinforcement learning in marine construction and sustainable energy development.](https://gigatskhondia.medium.com/using-reinforcement-learning-in-marine-construction-and-sustainable-energy-development-b5f301fb2397)